 - Our client, a young man, suffered a brain injury after being inappropriately physically restrained for a long time by untrained security staff in hospital.
 At the same time, he was inadequately monitored by clinical staff.
 His brain was starved of oxygen.
 He did not recover consciousness, remaining in a coma for 9 years, until he sadly passed away.
 A negligence claim was brought against the security company and the hospital trust and was hard fought.
 Our expertise means we were well placed to guide the family through the overlapping claim and inquest processes and assist in our client’s repatriation to his home country.

 Suzanne understands the many differing ways in which a person can be individually affected by brain injury, whether caused by trauma or medical negligence.
 She is passionate about supporting survivors of brain injury and is recognised as a specialist head injury lawyer by Headway.
 She has close ties with The Silverlinings charity, of which she is a trustee.
 Both of these charities provide invaluable services and support to adults who have suffered from brain injury.
-She also works closely with The Encephalitis Society, a specialist brain infection charity who provide support to those who have been affected by encephalitis and their families.

 Suzanne is a member of the Executive Committee of the Association of Personal Injury Lawyers and has been involved with working groups on the government’s fixed costs proposals for medical negligence claims, a subject on which she has commented on in the national and legal press.